 Every home has a certain area that is heavy with traffic.
 Your foyer or mudroom are perfect examples of this.
 Constantly throughout the day, your entire family is passing through this room.
 Coats are being left here, and shoes kicked off in all directions.
 Be sure to take a moment to emphasize to your kids that when in these areas, they should take responsibility for their items and avoid leaving them all over the place.
 It is such a small task but will go a long way.
 Your stairs leading up to the second floor of your house can be another unique area that tends to host most of the unnecessary clutter.
 During your scheduled cleaning times each day, maybe take a focus on this area as well.

 Optimizing your home should be a priority you focus on.
 Our home is our happy place, and it should be a relaxing environment for everyone.
-We want to come home and feel less stress instead of being burdened by more.
+We want to come home and feel less stressed instead of being burdened by more.
 Putting the whole family to work and developing plans for cleaning and organizing will make it that much easier to love your home!
 Comment below with a hack you’ve tried in your own home.